 That’s great!
 We’ll do our best to offer you assignments that match your vision.

 I'm not sure exactly where or to what the Lord is calling me; is that OK?

 Absolutely!
 We’ll prayerfully work with you to match your skill set and interests with needs on the field.

 How do I begin the application process?

-The first step is to fill out the Preliminary Application form on our website.
+The first step is to fill out the Getting to Know You form on our website.
 Once we receive the form we’ll contact you, answer your questions, and give you instructions regarding the application process.